Your First Year

-A five-step guide loaded with resources to help you identify your goals and create a career plan.
+- Career Management Toolkit: A step-by-step guide to help you identify your goals and create a career plan.

 - CULearn is our online learning management system, which contains workshops from campus providers that support our workplace needs.
 These include but are not limited to trainings on Leadership, Supervising, Information Technology, and Cornell Business Systems.
 Workshops are delivered by instructor, virtually, or web-based.